 In 2016 I wrote about the 3 physicians who ran for President of the United States that year.
-None of them won but in observance of National Doctors’ Day this month I’m reviewing their stories with updates on what they are doing now.
+None of them won but one of them, Dr. Rand Paul, serves in the Senate for his home state of Kentucky

 Dr. Rand Paul was a candidate for the Republican party nomination for President in 2016.
 He suspended his campaign before the party convention.
 He continues to serve as Senator from Kentucky.

 - Dr. Paul graduated from Duke University Medical School.